When your teeth are in need of a

 Generally speaking, a dental crown can last 15-20 years, but there are many different factors that affect its durability.
 If you take really good care of your dental crown, it can basically last a lifetime.

-The best way to look after your dental crown is to maintain good oral hygiene.
-This means being diligent with your toothbrush and floss to avoid problems with periodontal disease and caries under the crown.
+The best way to care for your dental crown is to maintain good oral hygiene.
+This means brushing and flossing regularly to prevent gum disease and cavities under the crown.

 Has your dental crown come loose?